wp-plugins/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 2.7.1 =
+* Added Variables %status% and %order_name% for woocommerce new order.
+* Added asanak.ir webservice.
+* Added Mobile field number in create a new user from admin.
+* Updated idehpayam Webservice.
+- Fixed notification sms when create a new user.
+* Fixed return credit in smsglobal webservice.

 = 2.7 =
 * Added Numbers of Wordpress Users to send sms page.
 * Added Mobile validate number to class plugin.